 Force structuring decisions in the combat support and combat service support area would prove even more difficult.
-As Franks noted, the challenge was "to make a contingency corps out of an already forward deployed corps, and that meant adding communications and combat service support units. . .
-We were playing catchup ball in making us a contingency corps almost to the time we crossed the line of departure."
-VII Corps, long reliant upon host nation support in a theater with a well-developed infrastructure. now needed substantial additions in signal, medical, transportation and engineer support.
+As Franks noted, the challenge was "to make a contingency corps out of an already forward deployed corps, and that meant adding communications and combat service support units ...
+We were playing engineer support.
 The 2d Corps Support Command (COSCOM), for example, grew from about 8,000 personnel in Germany to 24,000 in Southwest Asia.